amnn/3rd-year-report/report.md

 In this project, I hope to show that these two new considerations are more manageable than the restriction they replace, by offering solutions to both.
-Moreover, I explore the cost of relying on user queries: Provided all parts of the algorithm are reasonably efficient (polynomial time complexity w.r.t size, let us say), the rate limiting step becomes the user.
+Moreover, I explore the cost of relying on user queries: Provided all parts of the algorithm are reasonably efficient (polynomial time complexity w.r.t. size, let us say), the rate limiting step becomes the user.
 I take this into account when analysing variants of the algorithm by using a cost model in which the unit operation is a query to the user.